LottieJudge/python_practice/crit_thinking/crit_thinking.md

 2. The conclusion of the argument it's self may be false.
 If the person walking in the rain enjoys getting drenched, they would not need to bring an umbrella.

+## Validity in arguments

+the following argument is not awful as it would be true a big percentage of the time, but I'm literally the person making it an invalid argument.

+1) You are reading this book
+2) this is a book about logic
+.. you must be a logic student

+### Deductive Validity:

+but an argument can be Valid and also untrue, as a deductive argument is about structure not about irl truth e.g

+1) all cats can fly
+2) Fluffy is a cat
+.. therefore fluffy can fly

+Even though statement one isn't true it's still a valid argument as the pieces work together.